 Nurse Yard’s compression socks are made to put your comfort first.
 From the supported arch and cushioned ankle to the wave-knit weaving and no-slip cuff, they’re designed to support your feet, ankles, calves, and knees to improve circulation, prevent chafing, and keep you pain-free all day long.

-If you have shin splints and want to relieve pain and shorten recovery, order Nurse Yard’s compression socks today.
+If you have shin splints or other conditions such as restless legs, and want to relieve pain and shorten recovery, order Nurse Yard’s compression socks today.